 If you’ve ever scanned the business headlines, you’re probably familiar with terms like the S&P 500, ETFs and bull markets.
 But do you actually know what they mean, or how they compare to related investing lingo like the Dow, mutual funds and bear markets?

 If you said no, you’ve got plenty of company.
-In one recent Bankrate survey, nearly half of those 25 and younger said a lack of knowledge about investing kept them from putting money in the market.
-And in a recent Harris Poll, 69 percent of adults 35 and younger said they found investing, and the accompanying jargon, complex and confusing.
+In a Bankrate survey, nearly half of those 25 and younger said a lack of knowledge about investing kept them from putting money in the market.
+And a recent poll from TheKnowledgeAcademy.com and YouGov found that many Americans don't feel confident defining basic vocab, like index fund and Roth IRA.

 So we’ve rounded up 19 common investing terms you’ve probably heard, but may not really understand, and given you the lowdown on all of them.